mythril-forge/vanilla-spells/spells/level-2/mirror-image.md

 With two duplicates, you must roll an 8 or higher.
 With one duplicate, you must roll an 11 or higher.

-A duplicate's AC equals 10 + your Dexterity modifier.
+A duplicate's AC equals 10 + your Dexterity Modifier.
 If an attack hits a duplicate, the duplicate is destroyed.
 A duplicate can be destroyed only by an attack that hits it.
 It ignores all other damage and effects.